MohammadJRanjbar/Dataset-and-NeuralNet-Class/README.md

 # Dataset-and-NeuralNet-Class
 #  Introduction
+this was a homework for dr.jahanshahi's Advanced Programming course and mr Amini (https://github.com/M-H-Amini) designed this homework

 In this homework, you'll get familiar a little with **neural networks**.
 Also, you'll estimate some functions using them.
 Isn't that wonderful?!
 In this way, you must use the **Matrix** class implemented in the last homework by yourself.
 You can also change it if you think it's necessary.
 In the end, you must do all your codes in **Matrix**, **dataset**, **result**, **neuralnet** and **aphw3** header and cpp files.

 #  Dataset Class